gardener/gardener/docs/proposals/shoot-control-plane-migration/README.md

 It has the responsibility to monitor whether the current seed cluster where it is deployed has the lease for the given shoot using any of the mechanisms chosen [above](#advertising-current-seed-cluster-lease-for-a-shoot-cluster) and take appropriate action to activate/passivate the relevant shoot control-plane components such as machine-controller-manager, etcd statefulset, VPN etc.

+It has two states.

+1. Active

+In the active state, the co-ordinator is able to reach the lease service and knows that the current seed is the owner for the given shoot according to the lease service.

+In such a scenario, the co-ordinator makes sure the shoot control-plane components such as machine-controller-manager, etcd statefulset, VPN etc. are scaled up and active.

+2. Passive

+In the passive state, the co-ordinator is either not able reach the lease service or knows that the current seed is not the owner of the given shoot according to the lease service.

+In such a scenario, the co-ordinator passivates the shoot control-plane components such as machine-controller-manager, etcd statefulset, VPN etc. by scaling them down to zero.

 ##### State Diagram

 ![State Diagram](state-diagram.png)